geomagpy/magpy/README.md

         (magpy)$ pip install geomagpy
         (magpy)$ pip install notebook

 If you want to use the graphical user interface you can use the very same environment.
-Follow xmagpy's instructions.
+Follow [XMagPy's instructions](./magpy/gui/README_gui.md).

-#### 1.2.2 Alternatively you can use anaconda/minconda environments
+#### 1.2.2 Alternatively you can use anaconda/miniconda environments

 In the following we assume a basic knowledge of linux systems and installations.
 You need a working version of anaconda or miniconda.